concord-consortium/lab-interactives-site/developer-doc/setup-ruby.md

     $ rvm requirements

-> Ubuntu Linux: Often RVM doesn't recognise readline without being explictly pointed to it.
+> Ubuntu Linux: Often RVM doesn't recognize readline without being explicitly pointed to it.
 > To do this, reinstall ruby 2.0.0p247: `$ rvm reinstall 2.0.0-p247 --with-zlib1g-dev`

 If you already have RVM installed update to the most up-to-date stable version.